conda-forge/conda-smithy/LINTER.md

 #### Message template

-> Detected pure Python wheel(s) in source: {urls}.
+> Detected pure Python wheel(s) in source: ${urls}.
 This is generally ok for pure Python wheels and noarch=python packages but it's preferred to use a source distribution (sdist) if possible.

 <a id='R-031'></a>